cseickel/dotfiles/alerts/critical-alert.md

 -- Get critical and unknown
 SELECT id, from_addr, subject, folder, received_at
 FROM alert_emails
-WHERE status IN ('N', 'U')
+WHERE status IN ('C', 'U', 'A')
 ORDER BY received_at;

--- Get today's alerts
-SELECT id, from_addr, subject, received_at
-FROM alert_emails
-WHERE status = 'A'
-AND received_at > CURRENT_DATE;

--- Mark as acknowledged
+-- Mark as dismissed
-UPDATE alert_emails SET status = 'Y' WHERE id = ...;
+UPDATE alert_emails SET status = 'D' WHERE id = ...;
 ```

 Create new rules when classifying unknowns: